Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 instead of right-clicking):

-Units in rapid valve closure water hammer calculators:
+Units in water hammer calculators:

 cm=centimeter, ft=foot, g=gram, G=Giga, k=kilo, kg=kilogram, lb=pound, m=meter, M=Mega, mm=millimeter, N=Newton, Pa=Pascal, psf=pound per square foot, psi=pound per square inch, s=second.

-INTRODUCTION TO RAPID VALVE CLOSURE CALCULATIONS
+INTRODUCTION TO WATER HAMMER RAPID VALVE CLOSURE CALCULATIONS

-Liquid initially flows at a constant velocity through a pipe.
+Prior to water hammer, liquid initially flows at a constant velocity through a pipe.
 A

 downstream valve closes instantaneously, and the liquid slams against the closed valve causing a pressure